klenioaraujo/Reformulating-Transformers-for-LLMs/e-book/prologue_new.md

 I was terrified and refused immediately.
 The snake was magnificent, but everything in my rational mind screamed warnings about venomous serpents and dangerous wildlife.
 He smiled at my fear—not mockingly, but with the gentle understanding of someone who had expected this response.

 He carefully returned the snake to his bag and took out something completely different: a simple musical instrument that looked like it had been crafted by the forest itself.
-It was a curved stick strung with a single cord, with two dried coconuts attached.
-A berimbau—though I wouldn't learn its proper name until years later.
+It was a curved stick resembling a small bow, strung with a single cord, with two dried coconuts attached—each from a different species, one noticeably smaller and darker than the other.
+It was an indigenous musical bow, an ancient instrument I had never seen before.

 He began to play.